 });

-Unlike for directories, dialog boxes for editing logs are much more complicated.
-They often use options selected from other directories.
-That is why it will not be possible to build these edit dialog boxes with the help of standard jqGrid methods, but this library has an option of building dialog boxes using templates, which we will use.
+The dialog boxes for editing secondary sets of data are much more complicated than for the primary sets.
+Since they often use options selected from other modules, it will not be possible to use the standard jqGrid methods to build these edit dialog boxes.
+However, this library has an option to build dialog boxes using templates, which we will use.

-To be able to select a customer, we will create a read-only field with the button for opening the form with the grid for displaying customers to the rights from it.
+To enable customer selection, we will create a read-only field with a button at its right hand side for opening the form displaying the customer selection grid.

 // returns properties to create edit dialogs